DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Successful requests will return a response body including updates to the `schedule_identifier` attribute.

+#### Providers should note:

+Milestone validation applies.
+The API will reject a schedule change if any previously submitted `eligible`, `payable` or `paid` declarations have a `declaration_date` which does not align with the new schedule’s milestone dates.

+Where this occurs, providers should:

+1. void the existing declarations (where declaration_date does not align with the new schedule)
+2. change the participant’s training schedule
+3. resubmit backdated declarations (where declaration_date aligns with the new schedule)

 For more detailed information see the specifications for this [notify that an ECF participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-change-schedule-put).

 #### Example request body: